 - Sign up for electronic health records.
 This is a new and growing option for better care information.
 Many providers utilize this approach making it easier to communicate.

-- If you need to enhance your care support, ask your health care provider about including registered dietitians, care managers, diabetes care and education specialists.
+- If you need to enhance your care support, ask your healthcare provider about including registered dietitians, care managers and diabetes educators.

-Self-care means you are taking control of your health management.
+Self-care means you are actively managing your health condition.
 As we experience changes in our health over time, our responsibility for self-care is imperative.
 The best way to achieve optimum self-care is not to do it alone.
-Widen your circle of support by incorporating both professionals and community partners.
+Widen your circle of support by incorporating healthcare professionals, community partners, family, and friends.

-Michigan State University Extension provides health and nutrition related workshops on becoming better self-managers.
+The Chronic Disease Self-Management Program provides tools that can help you achieve better self-care when living with a chronic condition.
+Michigan State University Extension offers these self-management workshops online and face-to-face in communities throughout Michigan.
 For more information on chronic illness and self-management, visit the Michigan State University Extension website.